 A learn-to-skate lesson with one of Great Glen’s professional ski instructors will move you up the learning curve and have you enjoying this discipline of cross country more quickly than trying to teach yourself.
 There are some technique principles that initially don’t feel natural, but with your instructor’s guidance, you will learn their value and execution to generate forward movement and surmount uphills.

 The format of our skate lessons are nearly identical to our learn-to-ski lessons.
-Your instructor will familiarize you with the equipment, and you’ll begin the lesson just becoming comfortable on the snow.
+Your instructor will familiarize you with the equipment, and you’ll begin the lesson becoming comfortable with the more “slippery” feeling skate skis on the snow.

 Your instructor will teach you the basic stance for skate skiing, and you’ll begin learning the necessary weight shift from ski to ski.
 You will practice shifting your weight as you glide forward on your skis, forgoing the use of poles initially.
 Learning the push-off and ski leg recovery has you moving forward over the snow.
 You’ll learn one or more of the several pole timing variations to get you started ski-skating our beginner trails.